gmarzloff/node-xbox-proxy/README.md

 5. Edit ```node_modules/apiSettings.js``` to define your api key ```XBOX_API_KEY = 'ENTER YOUR API KEY HERE';``` If you need to create one, get one from [Xbox API](https://xboxapi.com/).

+You can also enter the Amazon AWS details here to access the Product API.

 6. Start the express server  ```node app.js```

 ## Making API calls